RMoRobert/CoCoHue/README.md

 Manager</a>, a community app designed to make installing and updating community apps and drivers easier.

-(NOTE: If upgrading, existing 1.x users will still need to pay attention to the notice above; this will apply to the initial upgrade and every subsequent app upgrade HPM installs.)
+(NOTE: If upgrading, existing 1.x users will still need to pay attention to the notice above; this will apply to the initial upgrade and every subsequent app upgrade HPM installs.
+The first install/upgrade must also be done manually, not with HPM, to ensure app names are not incorrectly matched.)

 ## Feature Documentation
 CoCoHue is designed to be a drop-in replacement for Hubitat's existing Hue integration.
 If any devices behave differently, this